 Great Lakes Panel

 - Planning the fall GLP meeting for December 10-11 in Ann Arbor, Michigan.
-Agenda topics include grass carp, recreational boating pathway prevention activities, and fish passage policies.
+Agenda topics include grass carp, recreational boating pathway prevention activities, and policies.

 - Participating with the Great Lakes Water Quality Agreement AIS Subcommittee.
 The Subcommittee will be holding their first in person meeting following the GLP meeting in December.